avidoni/hass-flatastic/README.md

 MIT License – Free to use, modify, contribute

+I have no association to Flatastic, this is a community made integration.
+This also means it might break at some point if Flatastic chooses to close certain API points.

 ---

 This is my first integration.
 If you have some inputs or ideas, let me know!
 Remember that I am no professional and am doing this in my free time.
 Enjoy!